Welcome to Jamrock

-Welcome to Jamrock is the third studio album by Reggae/Dancehall artist Damian "Jr. Gong" Marley.
-The album was released on September 12, 2005, in the United Kingdom and September 13, 2005, in the United States.
+Welcome to Jamrock is the third studio album by Jamaican reggae/dancehall artist Damian "Jr. Gong" Marley.
+The album was released on September 12, 2005, in the United Kingdom, and one day later in the United States.

 Marley won two 2006 Grammy Awards for the album, Best Reggae Album and Best Urban/Alternative Performance (for the track "Welcome to Jamrock").
-Guests on the album include Stephen Marley, Black Thought, Bobby Brown and Nas.
-The executive producers of the album were Stephen Marley and Damian "Jr. Gong" Marley.
+Guests appearing on the album include Stephen Marley, Black Thought, Bobby Brown and Nas.

 Recording

-Production of the album was handled by Damian and his brother Stephen Marley, the pair had frequently collaborated with Damian wanting to utilise the professionals already in his family.
-The album's title track was inspired by the side of Jamaica that the world doesn't see and the media doesn't show, it was inspired by the everyday citizens.
-The title was a play on from a song entitled "Welcome to Atlanta", which discussed the dark side of Atlanta.
-Inspired by this Marley wanted showcase what it was like to live in a "third world country."
+Production of the album was handled by Damian and his brother Stephen Marley.
+The pair had frequently collaborated, with Damian wanting to utilise the professionals already in his family.
+The album's title track was inspired by the everyday life of Jamaica that the world does not know about.
+The title was a play on a song entitled "Welcome to Atlanta", which discussed the dark side of Atlanta.
+Inspired by this Marley wanted to showcase what it was like to live in a "third world country."